DavidNazarian/BibLinkCreator/README.md

 ## Prerequisites

 The library uses the Sesame API in order to communicate with a triplestore.
-It has been successfully tested with the [Ontotext GraphDB 7 Free edition] (http://graphdb.ontotext.com/documentation/7.0/free/).
+It has been successfully tested with the [Ontotext GraphDB 7 Free edition](http://graphdb.ontotext.com/documentation/7.0/free/).

 The hardware needed to optimally use the library depends on the linking task.
 Some of the parameters that increase the need for  resources are the following: